ATECoder/dn.vi.ivi/docs/ttm/TTM Driver API Guide.md

 This document describes how to control the instrument remotely.

+<a name="Drivers"></a>
+## Drivers

+The TTM Framework API consists of two drivers_

+- A [Legacy Driver](#Legacy_Deriver), which requires minimal changes from the original TTM driver (rev. 2.3.x), and
+- A [Meter Driver](#Meter_Deriver), which breaks compatibility with the original TTM driver (rev. 2.3.x).

+For drivers are based on [.NET Framework] version 9.0 targeting the [Microsoft .NET Standard] 2.0, which means that the can be called from earlier releases of the [.NET Framework], such as 4.7.2 or 4.8.

 <a name="Changes"></a>
 ## Changes

+<a name="TTM_Library"></a>
+### TTM_Library

+Both the [Legacy Driver](#Legacy_Deriver) and [Meter Driver](#Meter_Deriver) use the [TTM Library Project] to access the TTM Instrument.

+<a name="Settings_Files"></a>
+### Settings Files

+Both the [Legacy Driver](#Legacy_Deriver) and [Meter Driver](#Meter_Deriver) as well as the [TTM Library Project] use JSon settings files to define logging, timing settings, and default configuration settings for Cold Resistance and Thermal Transient configurations.
+Samples of these settings files are includes in the corresponding unit tests projects [Legacy Driver Unit Tests] and [Meter Driver Unit Tests].

+<a name="Unit_Tests"></a>
+#### Unit Tests

+Both the [Legacy Driver](#Legacy_Deriver) and [Meter Driver](#Meter_Deriver) as well as the [TTM Library Project] come with unit tests project.
+In addition to providing sample JSon settings files, the corresponding unit tests projects [Legacy Driver Unit Tests] and [Meter Driver Unit Tests] are a good reference for understanding how to use the Legacy and the Meter API.

-<a name="Revision_3.1"></a>
+<a name="Legacy_Deriver"></a>
-### Revision 3.0
+### Legacy Driver

+The new legacy driver `cc.isr.VI.Tsp.K2600.Ttm.Legacy` implementation entails the following changes:
+- Targets the [Microsoft .NET Standard] 2.0.
+- Targets [IVI VISA] 7.2.0 thus requiring the installations compatible editions of the [Keysight IO Suite] (e.g., version 21.1.47) or [NI Visa].
+- Uses a Message-Based session rather than a GPIB session to access the instrument.
+Thus, the driver can access a GPIB device by way of a USB-GPIB or TCP/IP-GPIB adapters.
+- Uses a `cc` prefix to precede the `isr` namespace such as `cc.isr.Ttm.Device` instead of `isr.Ttm.Device`, which is commensurate with the registered `isr.cc` domain of Integrated Scientific Resources, Inc.
+- Targets either the legacy TTM Firmware version 2.3.4009 or the Firmware version 2.4.9111 and above.
+- Omits the Shunt features, which has not been implemented in production by users of the TTM Framework.
+- Omits the Contact Check methods, which have not been implemented in production by users of the TTM Framework.
+- Uses two objects to encapsulate the test configuration: Cold Resistance Config and Thermal Transient Config.
+- Uses two objects encapsulate the test results: Cold Resistance and Thermal Transient.

-<a name="Revision_4.0"></a>
+<a name="Meter_Driver"></a>
-### Revision 4.0
+### Meter Driver

+The new meter driver `cc.isr.VI.Tsp.K2600.Ttm` implementation entails the following changes:
+- Targets the [Microsoft .NET Standard] 2.0.
+- Targets [IVI VISA] 7.2.0 thus requiring the installations compatible editions of the [Keysight IO Suite] (e.g., version 21.1.47) or [NI Visa].
+- Uses a Message-Based session rather than a GPIB session to access the instrument.
+Thus, the driver can access a GPIB device by way of a USB-GPIB or TCP/IP-GPIB adapters.
+- Uses a `cc` prefix to precede the `isr` namespace such as `cc.isr.Ttm.Device` instead of `isr.Ttm.Device`, which is commensurate with the registered `isr.cc` domain of Integrated Scientific Resources, Inc.
+- Targets the new TTM Firmware version 2.4.9111 and above.
+- Uses Contact Check methods that have been embedded in the new TTM Firmware.
-The meter must be reset and reconfigured when switching between shunt and thermal transient measurements.
+- The meter must be reset and reconfigured when switching between shunt and thermal transient measurements.

-The driver library (isr.VI.Tsp.K2600.Ttm) version 4.x breaks compatibility with Driver 3.x.
-Driver 3.x is still provided for backward compatibility.
-The following major changes where introduced:

-- Three objects encapsulate the part information: Cold Resistance, Thermal Transient and Shun Resistance.
+- Uses three objects encapsulate the device under test: Cold Resistance, Thermal Transient and Shunt Resistance.
 These include both configuration settings and measurement results;
-- Three objects encapsulate the thermal transient API: Meter Cold Resistance, Meter Thermal Transient and Thermal Transient Estimator.
+- Uses three objects encapsulate the thermal transient API: Meter Cold Resistance, Meter Thermal Transient and Thermal Transient Estimator.
 These include both the configuration and measurement commands and properties.
-- The shunt resistance API is encapsulated in new Source Measure Unit system and subsystems: Source Measure Unit Current Source and Source Measure Unit Measure.
 - Additional objects were defined to handle other subsystems such as Display and Status.
 - The Source Measure, Display and Status subsystems are encapsulated in the Master Device object, which represents a Test Script Processor instrument such as the 2600 Meter.